al3xkras/chess-com-bot-selenium/README.md

 ## chess-com-bot

-A simple Chess.com bot based on the Selenium automation suite and the Stockfish chess engine.
+A single-file Chess.com bot based on the Selenium automation suite and the Stockfish chess engine.
-By default, the bot imitates "realistic" delay between moves based on the Stockfish evaluation time.
+By default, the bot imitates realistic move delays, based on the Stockfish evaluation time.
+This behavior can be disabled via the Command-Line Interface (CLI).
+Currently, the bot is only supported on Windows.
+While not yet tested, utilizing a Docker-Selenium environment might provide a cross-platform solution.
-Supports both "Play online" and "Play against a computer" Chess.com options.

-Local setup (Windows)
+### Local setup (Windows)

 1. Create a virtual environment:
    > git clone https://github.com/al3xkras/chess-com-bot-selenium chess-com-bot